We are extremely proud of our choir who are seasoned performers at both school and community events.

 Students in Year 4, 5 and 6 are offered the opportunity to learn woodwind and percussion through the school instrumental music program.
 This program is run by the very talented Mr Damon Lougheed on Wednesdays and Thursdays.

 Our band is made up of our year 5 and 6 students learning instrumental music through the school.
 Our band performs a variety of pieces that are always well received by our community.
-Mr Lougheed brings great enthusiasm and experience to band rehearsals on Thursdays from 8am.
+Mr Lougheed brings great enthusiasm and experience to band rehearsals.
 Making music is an important function of our brain and we love to nurture our budding musicians.

 For more information, please contact Mr Damon Lougheed firstname.lastname@example.org